 When coming up with my posting schedule for the holiday season, I reached out to my friends to see what recipes they would like to see on the blog.
 Many said they would like recipes that could be made ahead.
 But one specific request came from my sister.
 She asked how you can make green bean casserole from scratch.

 To make a scratch version of green bean casserole you need a homemade version of condensed cream of mushroom soup.
-The soup is the flavor and glue that holds together this casserole, so let’s start there and leave the crunch fried onions for another post…
+The soup is the flavor and glue that holds together this casserole, so let’s start there and leave the crunchy fried onions for another post…

 So get your soup pots ready folks!
 Make this extra large batch of soup so you can make dinner and freeze some for your holiday casseroles.
 Kill two birds with one stone?
 That’s my multi-tasking kind of dinner!